 Notwithstanding the above, so long as the Bonds are issued in book-entry only form, if fewer than all the Bonds of an issue are called for redemption, the particular Bonds to be redeemed will be selected pursuant to the procedures established by DTC.
-So long as the Bonds are issued in bookentry only form, notice of redemption will be given only to Cede & Co., as nominee for DTC.
+So long as the Bonds are issued in book-entry only form, notice of redemption will be given only to Cede & Co., as nominee for DTC.
 The Trustee will not give any notice of redemption to the Beneficial Owners of the Bonds.

 Purposes for Bonds.
-The Bonds are being issued to current refund the Bonds Refunded (the "Refunding"), to fund a debt service reserve and to pay expenses of issuing the Bonds.
-A portion of the Bond proceeds and other available funds of the System will be deposited with the trustee for the owners of the 2010 Bonds and invested in United States Treasury Obligations which will mature and bear interest at such times and in such amounts as will, together with uninvested cash, provide a cash flow sufficient to fully redeem the 2010 Bonds on December 1, 2020, at a redemption price of par plus accrued interest.
-A portion of the Bond proceeds and other available funds of the System will be deposited with the trustee for the owners of the 2012 Bonds and used to fully redeem the 2012 Bonds on the date the Bonds are issued at a redemption price of par plus accrued interest.
+The Bonds are being issued to current refund the Bonds Refunded (the "Refunding"), to finance all or a portion of the costs of the Improvements, to fund a debt service reserve and to pay expenses of issuing the Bonds.
+A portion of the Bond proceeds and other available funds of the System will be deposited with the trustee for the owners of the Bonds Refunded and invested in United States Treasury Obligations which will mature and bear interest at such times and in such amounts as will, together with uninvested cash, provide a cash flow sufficient to fully redeem the Bonds Refunded on June 1, 2021, at a redemption price of par plus accrued interest.